MichalRedm/ScenarioQualityChecker/README.md

 ## Description of the project

-For analysts documenting functional requirements with scenarios, our SQC application will provide quantitative information and enable the detection of problems in functional requirements written in the form of scenarios.
-The application will be available via GUI and also as a remote API, thanks to which it can be integrated with existing tools.
+For analysts documenting functional requirements with scenarios, our SQC application provides quantitative information and enables the detection of problems in functional requirements written in the form of scenarios.
+It is available as a remote API, which allows it to be integrated with existing tools.

 Format of scenarios that will be processed by our application:
 - The scenario includes a header specifying its title and actors (external and system)